Egypt acts on border region as Israel tensions linger

 Five Egyptian security personnel died when Israeli troops repelled the gunmen following the attack near Israel's Red Sea resort of Eilat on Thursday.
 Egypt said Israel's actions breached their 1979 peace treaty.

-Israel said the gunmen had entered the country by crossing the Egyptian Sinai from Gaza.
+Israel said the gunmen had entered the country by crossing from Gaza and through the Egyptian Sinai.

 Cairo has struggled to assert its grip on the isolated desert peninsula, especially after the overthrow of President Hosni Mubarak in February left a power vacuum that was quickly exploited by a local population resentful of the government in Cairo.